MattJohns/Floaxial/README.md

   - Built to tolerate slow multiplayer connections.

-  - Update rates are configurable so large worlds can be handled.
-For example the client can display a maximum of N moves at a time.
-The server can send N packets per second etc..
+  - Processing can be limited by number of chunk per tick etc..

   - Uses plain rendering isntead of entities or block states.
-That avoids some of the tracking done by the regular game client.

   - For more information see https://github.com/MattJohns/Floaxial/wiki/Floaxial-Documentation .